 Longevity Noodles Recipe for Lunar New Year for Long Life, Good Luck and Prosperity

 Considering the population of China and that of the Asian countries that celebrate Chinese New Year and Lunar New Year, the holiday is one of the largest celebrations in the world.
-It’s also one of the largest mass migrations, as so many Asians from across the region who have moved to cities for work or education, head home to towns and villages to spend the holiday with family.
+The holiday also involves one of the largest mass migrations in the world, as so many Asians from across the region who have moved to cities for work or education, return to their home towns and villages to spend the holiday with family.

-The Chinese have always been great travellers – from the emissaries, merchants and seamen of ancient times to the young people who have travelled far to make their fortune and a better life to support their family back home.
+The Chinese have always been great travellers – from the emissaries, merchants and seamen of ancient times to the young people who have travelled far for their educations or to make their fortune and create a better life to support their family back home.
 Non-Chinese have benefited from the rich culture those travellers have carried with them to their new homes, including their culinary culture.

-I, for one, would have been all the poorer had I not have grown up in western Sydney, where every suburb had a Chinese restaurant or three, and dining out at our favourite was a Thursday post-late-night shopping ritual for my family when I was a child.
-No, it wasn’t all Russian food nor that nostalgic Australian food from the Seventies I’ve been sharing.
+I, for one, would have been all the poorer had I not have grown up in western Sydney in the 1970s, where every suburb had a Chinese restaurant or two, and dining out at our favourite was a Thursday post- late-night shopping ritual for my family when I was a child.
+No, it wasn’t all Russian food nor those nostalgic Australian recipes from the Seventies I’ve been sharing here.

-Chinese food was very much a part of my childhood, and Terence’s, thanks to those neighbourhood Chinese restaurants – the dumplings (dim sim!), the wantons, the soups, oh, the soups – short soup and long soup, egg drop soup, crab and corn soup, wonton soup – chow mein, chop suey, sweet and sour pork, steamed fish, roast duck, fried rice, and fried ice cream for dessert!
+Chinese food was very much a part of my childhood, and Terence’s childhood, thanks to those neighbourhood Chinese restaurants – the dumplings (dim sim!), the wantons, the soups, oh, the soups – short soup and long soup, egg drop soup, crab and corn soup, wonton soup – chow mein, chop suey, sweet and sour pork, lemon chicken, steamed fish, roast duck, fried rice, and fried ice cream for dessert!

-Okay, so I should say ‘Chinese-Australian’ restaurants, as the more we’ve learnt about Chinese cuisines during our time abroad, especially the last decade or so living in Asia, the more we’ve appreciated that dishes we thought were ‘authentic’ Chinese, aren’t necessarily considered so by Chinese in China.
+Okay, so I should say Chinese-Australian restaurants, as the more we’ve learnt about Chinese cuisines during our time abroad, especially the last decade or so living in Asia, the more we’ve appreciated that dishes we thought were ‘authentic’ Chinese in Australia, aren’t necessarily considered so by Chinese in China.

-But as we all now realise, ‘authenticity’ is such a loaded term, and while Chinese-Australian food – or Chinese-American, British-Chinese, Thai-Chinese or Chinese-Cambodian food – might not always resemble the food from ‘home’, it’s ‘authentic’ for its people, community and culture in their time and place.
+But as we all now realise, ‘authenticity’ is such a loaded term, and while Chinese-Australian food – or Chinese-American, British-Chinese, Thai-Chinese or Chinese-Cambodian food – might not always resemble the food from ‘home’ if that home was China, it’s ‘authentic’ for the people, community and culture in their time and place.
 Which brings me back to this longevity noodles recipe.

 Tips to Making this Longevity Noodles Recipe for Lunar New Year

-While this longevity noodles recipe is considered to be a classic and fairly traditional in many Chinese communities around the world, here in Cambodia longevity noodles tend to be plain when presented as an offering, with little else other than scallions/spring onions, chives and finely sliced mushrooms.
+While this longevity noodles recipe is considered to be a classic and fairly traditional in many Chinese communities around the world, here in Cambodia longevity noodles tend to be plain when presented as an offering, with little else other than scallions or spring onions, chives and finely sliced mushrooms.

 In Australia, a longevity noodles recipe might have included the addition of lap cheong (Chinese sausage), perhaps even prawns, and maybe snow peas.
 The amount of soy sauces and oyster sauce are often more generous, resulting in a richer tasting and darker noodle.